beejjorgensen/bguunix/src/bguunix_part_0020_background.md

 a different folder.
 Or show me what files are in a folder.
 Or delete some files.
 Or, importantly, run another program.

+This is the text interface that we'll be using instead of the GUI that you're so accustomed to.
+But remember: the text interface can do all those same things.
+Instead of memorizing how to use a mouse, you're going to memorize a bunch of commands you can type.
+And while that sounds like work (and it is), it ultimately empowers you to be a whole lot faster and more capable with the machine.

 > **From now on, I'm going to say _directory_ instead of "folder".** In
 > this world, folders are called _directories_.
 And on virtually all
-> modern systems, they're the same thing.
+> modern systems, folders and directories are the same thing.

 Here's how a shell works:

-1. Print a prompt, commonly a `$` or a `%`, so that we know it's waiting for us to type something
+1. Print a prompt, commonly a `$` or a `%`, so that we know it's waiting for us to type something.
 2. Read the user input (i.e. the thing you typed and hit `RETURN` after)
-3. If the user wants to quit the shell, exit and we're done; the terminal window closes
+3. If the user wants to quit the shell, exit and we're done; the terminal window closes.
-4. Otherwise try to execute the program the user requested
+4. Otherwise try to execute the program the user requested.
-5. If it fails, print an error
+5. If it fails, print an error.
-6. If it succeeds, wait for it to complete
+6. If it succeeds, wait for the program to complete.
-7. Go to step 1
+7. Go to step 1.

 That's the core of a shell in a... nutshell.